Unplugging

 Smart watch?

-Having gone through this process, I’ve concluded that my smart watch is a pointless commodity.
+Having gone through this process, I have concluded that my smart watch is a pointless commodity.
 Ultimately, this several hundred pound device fuels the always on habit by extending the notifications to my always accessible wrist.
-I won’t be upgrading it and I’m probably going to ditch it when I can.
+I won’t be upgrading it and I am probably going to ditch it when I can.
 Critically assessing it’s worth, it’s great for tracking my steps and heart rate, I have no other use for it.
 I have a nice collection of watches that don’t see the light of day because of this smart watch.
 That needs addressing.

 Define app usage

 So once the usage was defined I went through the apps to determine what was to stay where.
-Games are going from everywhere - the games I have are boredom fillers and I’ve no need for them, that time can be used for reading or learning.
+Games are going from everywhere - the games I have are boredom fillers and I have no need for them, that time can be used for reading or learning.
 Limited means they are going to be added to the downtime schedule.
-On the tablet, I’ve no need for anything other than reading, design, learning apps.
+On the tablet, I have no need for anything other than reading, design, learning apps.

 App usage across devices